 - Foundation Stage Profile results

 - Significant Events Folder

 - Work Samples

 - Assessments

-- 12.2 We endeavor to prepare children for the formalities of Key Stage 1 by increasing the structure and types of activities by the end of the Summer Term in Reception.
+- 12.2 We endeavour to prepare children for the formalities of Key Stage 1 by increasing the structure and types of activities by the end of the Summer Term in Reception.
+In the second half of the Summer Term, Reception children have lessons in the Year 1 classroom to familiarise themselves with the new format, layout, and move away from small group learning.
+The Year 1 teacher conducts whole-class carpet sessions once a week with Reception, as well as working with a phonics group consisting of Reception children.
+We also have regular EYFS/KS1 meetings to discuss the transition process.